 However, that doesn’t mean you should eat any foods which you suspect are contaminated with botulism.

-Warning: If the package is bulging (a sign that bacteria or toxins are growing inside), then don’t eat its contents!
+Warning: If the package is bulging (a sign that bacteria or toxins are growing inside), don’t eat its contents!

 Shelf Life of Foods with Oxygen Absorbers